-- Continue to look for opportunities to acquire flood-damaged properties.
-As climate change progresses and storms intensify, flooding will likely also intensify.
-The Village should continue to leverage any federal, state or other programs that assist communities in purchasing or "buying out" homes located in areas of frequent flooding. - Seek out grant funding, or consider a permit fee to fund, long term dredging costs.
+- provide a detailed report by a certified Arborist in connection with the application to remove a dead or dying tree. - o Properties that received prior site plan approvals, including landscape plans for projects and campuses, should be encouraged to maintain the landscaping inventory, including some removals and replanting over time because good maintenance may require periodic removals and replanting.
+In some instances, property owners should be able to submit for an administrative review of plant removals/replacement to the Village and avoid a submittal to a board, which may discourage good maintenance and improvements to landscaping.
+For example, provisions could be added allowing an administrative approval by the Village Engineer for the replacement of up to 20% of trees shown on an approved landscape plan in any two calendar years in order to maintain landscaping plans over long-term periods. - Educational leaflets or materials should be distributed from time to time, or included in Village communications or at events, explaining the benefits of retaining existing woodlands and enhancing existing landscapes to include treed areas, e.g., less maintenance and water consumption compared with lawn areas. - The Village should work cooperatively with the County Highway Department and New York State Department of Transportation to ensure that trees are preserved along County and State roads. - The Village should consider relaxing the definition of "Tree" in section §176-3, to a dimension larger than 4 inches, as the current definition appears to be too strict.
+The Committee suggests that the Village consult with the Village Engineer to determine an appropriate circumference without jeopardizing the rural appearance of the Village. - Continue to seek out grant funding, or consider a permit fee to fund, long term dredging costs.
 Streams and water courses need to be maintained, very much like roads are maintained by resurfacing, because they get silted up over time due to natural erosion as well as runoff from construction sites.
 Due to the built-up areas, water courses need to be maintained in their current locations and do not have the latitude to find a new course over geologic time.
 Therefore, some maintenance dredging of the water courses is recommended but is costly due to environmental permitting, labor and equipment and disposal/trucking.
 The Village has done some localized sediment removals within the E. Mayer Drive area some years ago, and there may be other areas, such as along Lake Road, that would benefit from dredging.
-It is recommended the Village look to leverage any federal, state or other programs to fund dredging projects, or consider other ways to fund such projects, including permit fees.
+It is recommended the Village look to leverage any federal, state or other programs to fund dredging projects, or consider other ways to fund such projects, including permit fees. - The Village should update its recommended planting list (in Site Plan Regulations) in accordance with Cornell Cooperative Extension and review periodically to ensure it remains current.